Decision 3012: Plot

-At the hospital, they are unable to find any record and learn Travers is waiting there for them.
-He reveals that he has no Earth certificate because he has not been born yet — he is a time traveler.
-He will be born in this hospital tomorrow.
-In the future, with the fence erected, there are no aliens to do the menial work on Earth.
-This causes Earth's economy to collapse, and starvation and civil unrest become common around the globe.
-Nixon then eliminates the remaining working class and turns them into "Soylent Majority" soup to feed the poor.
-Nixon assigns those tasks to the robots.
-The robots, led by Bender, turn against humanity.
-Travers was sent back from fifteen years in the future (using a copy of the time travel code from Futurama: Bender's Big Score) to stop Nixon from winning this election.
-Travers, after arriving in the past, had spent the last several years becoming the best candidate to run against Nixon to prevent this future from happening.
+At the hospital, they are unable to find any record and learn that Travers is waiting there for them.
+He reveals that he has no Earth certificate because he has not been born yet — he is a time traveler from 3028 who would be born in that hospital the following day.
+He explains that in the future, with the fence erected, there are no aliens to do the menial work on Earth, causing Earth's economy to collapse, leading civilization to starvation and civil unrest becoming common around the globe.
+Nixon then eliminates the remaining working class by turning them into canned "Soylent Majority" and assigns their tasks to the robots.
+The robots, led by Bender, stage an uprising and turn against humanity.
+Travers, only 15 years old, was sent back in time (using a copy of the time travel code from Futurama: Bender's Big Score) and spent the last several years becoming the best candidate to run against Nixon to prevent this future from happening.
 Leela realizes that this is a compelling story and arranges for Travers' birth to be broadcast live to the world to prove definitively that he was born on Earth.

 Travers soon handily defeats Nixon at the election.
 However, while giving his victory speech, he begins to glitch away; Bender points out that because Nixon lost the election, the robot uprising will never happen, thus preventing Travers from being given a reason to be sent back in time in the first place.
-A temporal paradox occurs, Travers is erased from time and all the events of the episode are undone.
+A temporal paradox occurs, and Travers is erased from time and all the events of the episode are undone.
 Now running unopposed, Nixon proclaims an uncontested victory while Leela and the Planet Express crew forget all about Travers.